shreyasachdeva123/to-do-list/README.md

 3. You can click on the check mark button once you have accomplished the task.
 4. You can click on the close button to delete the item from the list.
 5. To start fresh and create a brand new list, you can click on "clear all".

+You can click here to [view](https://github.com/shreyasachdeva123/to-do-list.git) the project.